jordanshatford/youtube-downloader/docs/HOSTING.md

 # Hosting

 ## Frontend
-The frontend of this application is hosted using [Vercel](https://vercel.com/) and can be found at [Youtube to MP3](https://ytmp3.vercel.app/).
+The frontend of this application is hosted using [Vercel](https://vercel.com/) and can be found at [Youtube Audio Downloader](https://youtubeaudiodownloader.vercel.app/).

 To host using [Vercel](https://vercel.com/), you must specify the following `Build & Development Settings`: